myelintek/documentation/user/core_concepts.rst

 .. _core-concept-folder:

-Folder
+Data
-    A :doc:`folder <folder>` (also shown as *Data* in MLSteam) is a collection of data organized in files and directories.
+    A :doc:`data <folder>` (also shown as *Data* in MLSteam) is a collection of files organized in directories.
-    Files in folder, like dateset, could be used in labs for model training and validation.
+    Files in a Data, like dateset, could be used in labs for model training and validation.

 .. _core-concept-workspace: